 Philanthropy Colorado Strategic Roadmap Committee

-Philanthropy Colorado Staff: Joanne Kelley, Amy Swiatek, Eliane Walters
+Philanthropy Colorado Staff: Joanne Kelley, Anna Metropulos, Amy Swiatek, Eliane Walters

 2020 Philanthropy Colorado Board of Directors